Untamed Kimberley and West Coast

 Halls Creek - Fitzroy Crossing

 The Kimberley boasts a geological history that is nothing short of spectacular.
-Explore the Mimbi Caves with an Indigenous guide to observe the delicate limestone formations, brilliantly vivid colours and crystal-clear freshwater pools that remain from the Devonian Great Barrier Reef that formed over 350 million years ago.
+On this MAKE TRAVEL MATTER® Experience, explore the Mimbi Caves with an Indigenous guide to observe the delicate limestone formations, brilliantly vivid colours and crystal-clear freshwater pools that remain from the Devonian Great Barrier Reef that formed over 350 million years ago.
 Discover ancient rock paintings before listening to songs and hearing the Gooniyandi Dreaming story, while enjoying billy tea and damper.
 Travel through the Kimberley towards the remote township of Fitzroy Crossing.

 Fitzroy River Lodge